Accessibility Accessibility icon

 Gynecomastia: The Real Reason the Gym Isn't Fixing Your Chest

 Men are becoming much more open about plastic surgery these days.
-It’s no longer the taboo, hush-hush subject it was in the past, and social media has largely helped in breaking that wide open.
-When men come into my Houston office, they are consistent about what they want to achieve.
-One of the most common requests, without fail, is the correction of gynecomastia.
+It’s no longer the taboo, hush-hush subject it once was, and social media has helped bring more awareness to these conversations.
+When male patients come into my Houston office, they are clear about what they want to achieve.
+One of the most common requests is the correction of gynecomastia.

 The Anatomy of the Problem: Why the Gym Fails